cunnie/writings/i_am_become_forever.md

 "You mean with 'both' your hands?"

 "No, I mean with all my hands.
-I was using hundreds of hands at the time."
+In that state, my hands numbered in the hundreds."

 "What were these hands?
 We they attached to your body?"

-"I don't know.
-They were just hands.
-I didn't have a body.
-I didn't have a head, either, or eyes.
-But I could see, and I had hands when I wanted them."
+"There was no 'body' to speak of.
+And the hands weren't physical in the traditional sense of the word.
+And yet they were part of me."

 "Julia I am very frustrated with you now."